50 celebrities with a history of protest

 Jamie Lee Curtis

 As a young bisexual musical artist, Halsey has spoken for a number of issues that affect young women and LGBTQ+ people; she has advocated for mental health and suicide prevention awareness, transgender rights, and support for sexual assault victims.
-During the 2020 protests for Black Lives Matter, Halsey marched alongside protesters, also coming to the aid of injured demonstrators.
+During the 2020 protests for Black Lives Matter, Halsey marched alongside protesters and came to the aid of injured demonstrators.

 Actress Laura Dern has had her hands in several social causes, including gender pay disparity, Down syndrome awareness, women’s rights, the environment, and immigrants’ rights.
 With the latter two issues, Dern has been involved in organizations and protests for those causes in the past few years, particularly Families Belong Together.